-If you're buying for or as a business smartphone user you'll require a different set of features from your personal phone to be proactive and productive as a professional.
-Your business phone will need to charge quickly, offer you versatile business apps, and have hefty storage space as well as a high quality screen—and that's before you get into the details of the specific security software you'll need for your work phone.
+If you're buying for or as a business smartphone user, you'll require different features from your personal phone to be proactive and productive as a professional.
+Your business phone will need to charge quickly, offer you versatile business apps, and have ample storage space and a high-quality screen—that's before you get into the details of the specific security software you'll need for your work phone.

 - If you landed here looking for best business phones (the good old fashioned landline models that sit on a desk in an office), then try our best VOIP phone guide.

-- We've also featured the best rugged smartphones (opens in new tab).
+- We've also featured the best rugged smartphones.

 Best business smartphone at a glance